Member Safety Guide

 - Face coverings are required during the health screening and outdoors if/when social distancing isn't possible

-- Please bring your own water and exercise mat
+- Please bring your own water.

 - If a class is canceled due to weather, we will post the news on social media and our mobile app approximately one hour before class time.
 Some classes may move indoors or to our virtual platform during inclement weather.